CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/botania/manainfusion.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy int`.
 Sets the mana cost of converting the item.
 Requires greater than or equal to 1.
+(Default `100`).

         ```groovy
         mana(int)
         ```

     - `#!groovy IBlockState`.
 Sets the IBlockState required below the mana pool.
-(Default `null`).

         ```groovy
         catalyst(IBlockState)